Leveraging GPT-4 for Automatic Translation Post-Editing: Results and Measurements

 \subsection{Edits On Human Annotated Error Spans}

-We use the the MQM error span annotated system outputs provided by \citet{freitag-etal-2021-experts} and measure whether the post edited translation modifies the translation error span as annotated by human annotators.
-For each of the Major MQM error spans modified, we record a score or 1, else a score of 0.
-The final score reported, named Edit Efficacy over Erroneous Error Spans (E3S) is higher if more of the erroneous spans have been modified in the post edited translation.
-The E3S metric is reported as a percentage over the whole test set.
+We use the MQM annotated WMT-22 system outputs provided by \citet{freitag-etal-2021-experts} and measure whether the post-edited translation modifies the translation error span as annotated by human annotators.
+For each of the Major MQM error spans modified, we record a score of 1, else a score of 0.
+The final score reported, named Edit Efficacy over Erroneous Error Spans (E3S) is higher if more of the erroneous spans have been modified in the post-edited translation.
+The E3S metric is reported as a percentage over the test set.

-\textbf{Results} Tables \ref{tab:table12} and \ref{tab:table13} report the results obtained on 10 NMT system outputs from WMT-20 and WMT-21.
-We find that gpt-3.5-turbo produces high E3S rates with gains in general quality as well (measured through COMET-KIWI), signifying that it is able to remove the undesirable artifacts (spans) present in the translations.
-We find that GPT-4 obtains lower E3S values than gpt-3.5-turbo.
+\textbf{Results:} Tables \ref{tab:mqm_en_de}, \ref{tab:mqm_zh_en} and \ref{tab:mqm_en_ru} report the results obtained on 14 different WMT-22 NMT system outputs from WMT-22, over three language pairs: English-German, Chinese-English and English-Russian.
+We find that GPT-4 produces E3S rates above fifty percent with considerably large gains in general quality (measured through COMET-KIWI), signifying that it is able to remove the undesirable artifacts (spans) present in the translations.
+We repeat this experiment on WMT-20 and WMT-21 MQM annotated System outputs as well in appendix \ref{appendix:wmt_20_21}, with similar results.